kksudo/startups-cicd-pipeline/CONTRIBUTING.md

 - **Suggesting Enhancements**: This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
 - **Pull Requests**: This section guides you through the process of submitting a pull request.

+### Choosing the Right Branch

+To maintain the workflow and stability of the project, we use a specific branch strategy that contributors should follow:

+- **`main` Branch**: This is the stable branch of the project.
+All the production-ready code resides here.
+You should base your work on the `main` branch only if you are making minor changes or fixes that don't affect the project's overall functionality.

+- **Feature Branches**: For new features or non-trivial changes, create a new branch from `main`.
+Name your branch something descriptive, such as `feature/your-feature-name`.
+This helps everyone understand what your branch is about.

+- **Hotfix Branches**: If you're fixing an urgent bug in the production code, create a branch prefixed with `hotfix/`, e.g., `hotfix/urgent-bug-fix`.
+Hotfix branches are created from the `main` branch and should be merged back into `main` and `develop` (if applicable) as soon as the fix is complete.

+### How to Choose a Branch

+1. **For New Features**: Always branch off `main` using the `feature/` prefix.
+2. **For Bug Fixes**: If the bug is in production, create a `hotfix/` branch off `main`.
+If the bug is in an unreleased code, base your work on the appropriate feature or development branch.
+3. **For Documentation and Minor Changes**: Directly on the `main` branch is usually okay, but consider the impact of your changes.
+When in doubt, use a feature branch.

+### Before You Start

+Before starting your work, check the repository to ensure there isn't already a branch addressing your issue or feature.
+If a branch exists, consider contributing to that branch instead of starting anew.

+Remember, choosing the right branch at the start of your work helps streamline the development process and makes managing contributions easier for everyone.

+If you're ever unsure about where to base your work, don't hesitate to open an issue to ask for guidance.

 ### Reporting Bugs

 Bugs are tracked as [GitHub issues](https://github.com/icubebot/startups-ci-cd-pipeline/issues).
 Create an issue and provide the following information: